 Representatives of Myanmar/Burma Schools Project Foundation travel to Myanmar each year to visit completed projects and determine suitable locations for the upcoming projects for the current year.
 We offer our assistance with the support of the villagers, the local Buddhist monks and nuns and the Myanmar government’s education department.

-From 2012-2017, MBSPF has built a total of 35 schools that provide educational facilities for a total of 3,700 children.
+From 2012-2018, MBSPF has built a total of 42 schools that provide educational facilities for a total of 4,700 children.
+Since 2017, we have also built 2 rural health clinics.

 In 2016, we built a total of eight new schools, four in the Mandalay area and four in the Kalaw area.
 The new Mandalay schools are Setoe, Sekalay, Nwar Chan Gyi Kone, and Nwar Shar Yoe.
 We also built a teachers’ cottage in Nwar Shar Yoe.
 The new Kalaw area schools are Pwe Hla Shwe Gone, Son Hla, Nyaung Gyo and Myay Char.